Fattmerchant Mobile Review

 Rates & Fees

-Fattmerchant has refined its pricing plans for its mobile app over the years, reducing the number of options from three to just one (excluding custom enterprise pricing):
+Fattmerchant has refined its pricing plans for its mobile app over the years, reducing the number of options from three to just one (excluding enterprise pricing, which scales according to your volume):

 - $99/month + $0.15 per transaction (+ interchange fees).